erikberglund/AppBlocker/README.md

 ![AppBlocker](https://github.com/erikberglund/AppBlocker/blob/master/AppBlockerScreenshot.png)

-_As the blocking is done by the bundle identifier, the location or name of the application bundle doesn't matter_
+_Because the blocking is done by the bundle identifier, the location or name of the application bundle doesn't matter_

 # Disclaimer
 This script doesn't literally "block" the execution of an application, it just gets notified when an application is about to be launched and sends a `SIGKILL` signal to the process being launched.